 What are PADI Distinctive Specialties?

-PADI Distinctive Specialties are dive courses created by PADI instructors who have special scuba diving interest and expertise.
+PADI Distinctive Specialties are dive courses created by PADI instructors who have special scuba diving interests and expertise.
 These courses have been checked and approved by PADI and are often only offered to a specific local area.

 Scuba divers who receive a PADI Distinctive Specialty Certification, can have their certification counted as one of the five specialties required for the PADI Master Scuba Diver Certification.